Picovoice/speech-to-text-benchmark/README.md

 To obtain these results, we ran the benchmark across the entire TED-LIUM dataset and recorded the processing time.
 The measurement is carried out on an Ubuntu 22.04 machine with AMD CPU (`AMD Ryzen 9 5900X (12) @ 3.70GHz`), 64 GB of RAM, and NVMe storage, using 10 cores simultaneously.
+We omit Whisper Large (Multilingual) from this benchmark.

 |      Engine       | Core-Hour | Model Size / MB |
 |:-----------------:|:---------:|:---------------:|